 If you are having some financial goal, visualize yourself in that desired financial condition now.
-Feel all the associated factors like, bank balance in your accounts, all the assets you have acquired, your investments giving good returns, your business is doing well, your progress in professional career is outstanding.
+Feel all the associated factors like, bank balance in your accounts, all the assets you have acquired, your investments giving good returns, your business is doing well, your progress in your professional career is outstanding.

 Most of us stop reading after college that means we stop learning new things, new concepts, new thoughts.
-Can we become successful after 20-30 years with that old college education.
-Some of you may argue that we are learning with our experience, I agree that is also one way and most of the time that is the development of your own thought process.
-What if, you are already having self-limiting thought process about any particular aspect of life and already suffering in that.
-Money management can be that area, many of us think that we are good at that, but your current financial condition is the reflection of that in true sense.
+Can we become successful after 20-30 years with that old college education?
+Some of you may argue that we are learning with our experience, I agree that is also one way, and most of the time that is the development of your own thought process.
+What if, you are already having a self-limiting thought process about any particular aspect of life and already suffering in that.
+Money management can be that area, many of us think that we are good at that, but your current financial condition is the reflection of that in a true sense.

 You can express your thoughts by scribing (writing).
 If you continue this, after some time, you will find good improvement in your thought and overall towards your life.

-Real life Success Story (By Dale Carnegie)
+Real-life Success Story (By Dale Carnegie)

 The president of an important Wall Street bank once described, in a talk before one of Dale Carnegie’s classes, a highly efficient system he used for self-improvement.
-This man had little formal schooling; yet he had become one of the most important financiers in America, and he confessed that he owed most of his success to the constant application of his homemade system.
+This man had little formal schooling, yet he had become one of the most important financiers in America, and he confessed that he owed most of his success to the constant application of his homemade system.
 This is what that president actually followed at home (in his own words).